- Calories: 160

 - Total Time

 Cut each banana in half lengthwise, then cut widthwise into about 1½-inch slices (yielding about 8 to 12 slices per banana).
-Mix pancake batter (or enough to make about 10 pancakes, according to package directions), egg, milk, cinnamon and vanilla extract in bowl to make batter.
+In a bowl, mix pancake batter (enough to make about 10 pancakes) according to package directions, along with egg, milk, cinnamon and vanilla extract.

-Dip banana slices in batter, generously coating all sides of each banana slice.
+Dip banana slices in batter, generously coating all sides.

 In a small bowl, mix together peanut butter with maple syrup and stir well.
 Microwave for about 5 to 10 seconds, and stir again until well combined.